pierremaw/Tradingview-ChartBot/README.md

 ### Setup & Run
 1. Clone this repository.
 2. Navigate to the cloned directory.
-3. Install the required packages: `pip install -r requirements.txt`
+3. Install the required packages: `pip install -r requirements.txt`.
 4. Ensure you've set up the `.env` file correctly.
-5. Run the Flask app: `python app.py`
+5. Run the Flask app: `python app.py`.
 6. Now, the application will be running and waiting for incoming requests.

 ### Usage